AhmetNSHN/database-for-prison-management-system/README.md

 # database-for-prison-management-system

-This is an example database Design about prison, prison management system.
+This is an example database Design about a prison.
 DB keep information about prisoners, staff and other prison units.
 ER Diagram and Database schema are below